 1. Get a TESOL or TEFL Certificate to Teach English Abroad

 There are face to face and online TEFL/TESOL courses.
-Some are good enough to get your foot in the door in places like China, Vietnam and Thailand.
+Some are good enough to get your foot in the door in places like China, Vietnam, and Thailand.
 These types of courses can also be done online and cost $300 or $400.
 However, if you are serious about teaching and want to have the chance to teach anywhere in the world, including your home country, then it is advisable to invest $1200 to $2000 on a top of the line TEFL/TESOL course.
-The International TEFL Academy is the most recognized TEFL/TESOL course in the ESL industry.
 Remember that obtaining a TESOL or TEFL is not just about filing a requirement, but a way to build a foundation of knowledge before you step into the classroom.
 If you think you are going to just waltz into a classroom and everyone will love you because you are a Westerner, then you are wrong.
 The ESL industry is becoming regulated and competitive.
 Being a native English speaker alone is no longer good enough.

 2. Have Some Money Saved for Teaching English Abroad